json-schema-org/website/pages/learn/glossary.md

 ### tooling

-A JSON Schema tool (or colloquially "tooling") is any software application or library for working with or evaluating schemas in some way that does not contradict the JSON Schema specification.
+A JSON Schema tool (or colloquially "tooling") is any software application or library for working with or evaluating schemas in some way.

 The following are considered tools: